Saiful Apek: Career

 Saiful's talent (who was then 25 years old) was discovered through the first season of Sinaran Pasport Kegemilangan competition in 1994 organized by TV3, thus becoming popular through the sitcom Senario which aired until 2013.
-He was also the host of TV3's most popular entertainment show, Melodi with Fauziah Ahmad David by using the name Apek.
+He was also the host of TV3's most popular entertainment show, Melodi with Fauziah Ahmad Daud by using the name Apek.

 Saiful owns his own production company, Gitu-Gitu Productions Sdn Bhd and was named the Most Popular Star at the Berita Harian Popular Star Award 2003 (ABPBH03).
 Apek made his first film appearance through a special guest character in the film Puteri Impian 2 directed by Aziz M. Osman and starring Amy Mastura.
 Apek and his group, Senario appeared together in their acting debut film, Senario The Movie which premiered in 1999.
 In this film, Apek played the role of the party boss, Apek later appeared in four more Senario acting films.